 Reach for this book when you want to show your child how compassion can bridge different cultural traditions, especially during times of community hardship or illness.
 It is a beautiful resource for families looking to explore the values of empathy and neighborly love through a lens of interfaith friendship and historical resilience.
 The story centers on a young Jewish girl in Michigan whose family is preparing for Hanukkah when a scarlet fever epidemic leaves their Christian neighbors too sick to prepare for Christmas.
 Trisha's family chooses to share their holiday joy by hand-carving wooden ornaments (the dancing goats) and bringing trees to their friends.
 It is a heartwarming, gentle look at how we can honor our own heritage while showing deep respect for the traditions of others.
 The book is perfectly suited for children ages 5 to 10, providing a springboard for conversations about selflessness and community care.

-A child who is beginning to notice that their friends celebrate different holidays and is curious about how to be a good friend across those differences.
+A child who is interested in learning about different holiday traditions and how communities support each other.
 It is also excellent for a sensitive child who feels anxious about illness and needs to see a proactive, caring response.

 Read the historical note at the end first to explain to your child that this is a true memory from the author's life.
 No specific scene needs censoring, but be prepared to explain what scarlet fever was in a historical context.
-A parent might reach for this after hearing their child ask, Why don't they celebrate the same way we do? or after a community event where people are struggling with health issues.
+A parent might reach for this book to explore themes of community support and different holiday traditions or after a community event where people are struggling with health issues.

 Younger children (5-6) will focus on the colorful goats and the act of giving gifts.
-Older children (8-10) will better grasp the selflessness of the Jewish family using their own holiday time to honor someone else's tradition.
+Older children (8-10) will better grasp the selflessness of the family using their time and resources to help their neighbors.

 In a rural Michigan winter, Trisha and her family are busily preparing for Hanukkah by making traditional foods and hand-carved wooden toys.
 When they discover that their neighbors have been stricken with scarlet fever and cannot prepare for their own Christmas celebration, Trisha's family steps in.
 They use their resources and creativity to ensure their neighbors have trees and handmade decorations, demonstrating how different faith traditions can support one another during a crisis.